 Prior to joining the Southwest Center, Justin served in the United States military as a highly decorated Weather Forecaster for the Air Force Air National Guard.

 NCORE Logistics Coordinator

-Over the span of 17 years, Kathie has coordinated details for more than 200 conferences and events.
-Her work with NCORE includes searching for locations and sourcing venues, negotiating contracts, making hotel and travel arrangements, coordinating efforts for onsite management and customer service.
-Kathie recently completed a master's degree in Adult and Higher Education from the University of Oklahoma.
+Kathie has coordinated more than 200 conferences and events in her career.
+Her work with NCORE includes searching for future conference venues and hotels, negotiating contracts, and making arrangements of all kinds.
 She received a Certified Government Meeting Professional designation in 2006 and a Certified Meeting Professional designation in 2007.

 Kathie creates jewelry, loves traveling, and can connect most everything in life to a Lyle Lovett song or an episode of Friends.

 NCORE Audiovisual Coordinator and the Assistant to the Program Manager

 Corey Davidson is the Assistant to the Program Manager for the National Conference on Race and Ethnicity in American Higher Education (NCORE).
 His work at the conference includes functioning onsite as the Audio Visual Coordinator, and the Staff Liaison to the NCORE Student Scholars, the NCORE National Advisory Council and the SWCHRS Executive Committee.
 Throughout the year he also works with the NCORE Program Manager to program the conference, creating the Digital Program Guidebook and being the NCORE Liaison for the Program Guide.
 Through the Southwest Center for Human Relations Studies, Corey has been working as a trained Intergroup Dialogue Facilitator, assisting with the University of Oklahoma's Freshmen Diversity and Inclusion Experience as their Small Group Facilitator Coordinator.